testvon/alecsatin.github.io/_posts/2015-08-30-for-all-the-saints-who-from-their-labors-rest.md

 by William W. How, 1823-1897

-**Please note:** If your're reading this in an email or RSS feed, you must [visit the website](/songs/for-all-the-saints-who-from-their-labors-rest/){: .btn .btn--warning} to watch the video.
+**Please note:** If you're reading this in an email or RSS feed, you must [visit the website](http://www.alecsatin.com/songs/for-all-the-saints-who-from-their-labors-rest/){: .btn .btn--warning} to watch the video.
 {: .notice}

 ## Full lyrics